 Unless you have stacks of cash lying around, the most economical way to buy a car is to get approved for car finance.
 If you have a budget in mind, you should consider getting finance pre-approval.
 This means the hard part is out of the way – the application process – and you have about a month to find your car and “pull the trigger” on the loan.
 The best part is that it gives you a price ceiling so dealers and sellers will have to match or better your spending limit or you’ll walk away.

 Tips to get a better deal

 Dealers’ livelihoods depend on sales.
 They loathe letting a sale slip past – especially if they are struggling to make quota at the end of the month.
 This is when you should approach dealers; they are usually more open to bargaining at the ends of the month (or even better, at the end of the year.)
 Coupled with your price ceiling, you’ll have to stand firm as the dealer does their song and dance (the old “I’ll see what my boss says” routine for one) to let their car go at a “painful” price.
 Taking a showroom model can also save you a bit of coin, as dealers are usually desperate to get them out the door since they’ve already paid for them.
+You can also occasionally find deals online when buying a car, but keep in mind you will likely be responsible for the price of shipping the vehicle in addition to the overall cost of the car.
 Remember, you always have the power!